 3. Travel back in time at the Castelo de São Jorge

 The moorish castle lies on the highest hill of Lisbon and dates back to medieval era.
 Apart from the architecture of the castle itself it is also one of the best locations to see Lisbon from an aerial perspective.
 As you get to the castle take your time to admire the surroundings of the castle, full of souvenir shops and street artists.

 2. Watch the city from above from one of the numerous miradouros

 Lisbon is a city of hills and viewpoints are numerous.
 The above shot was taken at the Miradouro das Portas do Sol in the Alfama district next to the Santa Luzia church.
 A curious characteristic of the city is the typical red roofs of the houses.
 There are several viewpoints such as Miradouro de Sao Pedro de Alcantara and Miradouro da Nossa Senhora do Monte.
 However my favourite was the Miradouro das Portas do Sol, also because there was a nice vibe with live music and dancers near the viewpoint terrace.

 1. Get an iconic photo of a tram in front of Lisbon Cathedral

 This shot was an absolute must and I waited long before I could get this shot.
-It is not as spectacular as I hoped, but given the big quantity of people and other photographers running around in the middle of the road trying to get the same kind of shot I can settle for this one.
+I know, it is not as spectacular as I hoped!
+However given the big quantity of people and other photographers running around in the middle of the road trying to get the same kind of shot I can settle for this one.